 Changing food habits takes time and patience.
 If you stick to a low-sodium diet, your taste buds will start to adjust in about three weeks.
 Consult your physician before making any of the changes listed above.

 Stefani Pappas, MS, RDN, CDN, CPT, is a Clinical Dietitian Nutritionist at St. Francis Hospital.
 She also provides private and group nutrition counseling at her office in Great Neck, NY.
-Visit www.StefHealthTips.com for more information or call 516-225-1745 to schedule an appointment.
+Visit www.StefHealthTips.com for more information.